Research and reports

 Your responsibilities include making sure all gas and electric equipment and appliances are safe and in good working order.
-You can read more about landlord safety responsibilities, including getting a gas safety certificate and the new landlord electrical safety standards in our articles on these specific subjects.
+You can read more about landlord safety responsibilities, including getting a gas safety certificate.

 You’ll also need to fit and maintain smoke detectors and carbon monoxide alarms.

-Besides sticking to the rules on keeping your property on the right side of the health and safety regulations mentioned above, you also need to keep your property in good condition.
+Besides keeping your property on the right side of health and safety regulations, you also need to keep your property in good condition.

 Repairs you’re likely to be responsible for include:

-Keeping an eye on your finances (and there's more on this below), it’s worth doing your research on how much maintaining your rental property could cost you – our article is a good place to start your landlord costs calculations.
+Keeping an eye on your finances (and there's more on this below), it’s worth doing your research on how much maintaining your rental property could cost you.

 You'll also need to make sure you get an Energy Performance Certificate if you're renting out your property.